 In the midst of the mystery and action of the novel, frequent interruptions are brought to the reader regarding the architecture of the online web, putting a realistic spin on Origin.
 Prior to Kirsch’s presentation in the Guggenheim, Ambra Vidal notes that the presentation “is fully automated by computers and will be streamed live around the entire world” (O, XIV, 73).
 Soon after, Edmond resists “the urge to glance skyward” at an oversized television where a “close-up of his own face was being projected…to millions of people” (O, XVII, 85).
 While not descriptions of the construction of the technology, these excerpts highlight the organization (i.e. the architecture) of the online world and how one can now stream an image across the globe.
-This accurately reflects the current age, in which the lives of many people are dictated by television – watching the morning news, checking the weather, etc. Similarly, Brown describes the “World Wide Web,” an “online black market [created] to sell illegal drugs …political secrets, and even professionals for hire” (O, XLIII, 190).
-Such online black markets exist today due to the presence of bitcoin, which allows for untraceable payment.
+This accurately reflects the current age, in which the lives of many people are dictated by screens – watching the morning news, checking the weather, etc. Similarly, Brown describes the “World Wide Web,” an “online black market [created] to sell illegal drugs …political secrets, and even professionals for hire” (O, XLIII, 190).
+Such online black markets exist today due to the presence of Bitcoin, which allows for untraceable payment.
 In describing the architecture of such websites, Brown manages to make Origin all the more realistic.
 Similar references note the development of phenomena such as hashtags, a way to group content online in hopes of having it gain more attention.
 The ConspiracyNet.com announcements perfectly mirror the structure behind such concepts, as each announcement comes with its own set of hashtags.
 Such constructions are readily found online on platforms such as Twitter, where even state officials use them to spread their thoughts and ideas.
 Ultimately, Origin combines Brown’s typical architectural descriptions with a newfound focus on the architecture behind specific technologies and the organization of the online web, bridging his traditional style with one focused on the new generation, just as Kirsch’s discovery is meant to bring together two forces that have opposed each other for centuries – religion and science.

 Nearly two decades ago, in 2000, Brown introduced the world to Robert Langdon in Angels and Demons through what one now knows as quintessential Brown writing, replete with references to art and architecture.
 Throughout his novels, Brown references both modern and ancient architecture, bringing fact into the novels’ fiction.
 The reader begins to believe every historical and scientific reference, making the novels more exhilarating.